GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 - ### **Bugs**
 Apart from the usual spelling mistakes and formatting to tidy up, a number of bugs were identified during the testing phase and updated.
 These included but were not exclusively, having to add titles and aria labelling to the contact form to avoid the issue of not having specific labels **(The decision not to use labels in this instance was deliberate and in line with the specific design aspirations for the form layout.)**.

-Updating the main images from .png files to .webp format in order to reduce loading times and cacheing issues.
+Updating the main images from .png files to .webp format in order to reduce loading times and caching issues.

 Discovering redundant css styling while using the Chrome Developer tools but in the process understanding more about how these tools are extremely useful in the devlopment design and testing phase.